-Once he completed his fellowship training, Dr. Kikuchi returned home to Hawai’i and joined Orthopaedic Associates of Hawai’i.
+Once he completed his fellowship training, Dr. Kikuchi returned home to Hawai’i and joined Orthopaedic Associates of Hawai’i in 2016.
 He is an Assistant Clinical Professor with the University of Hawai’i John A. Burns School of Medicine, teaching medical students in orthopaedic foot and ankle surgery and is involved with the University of Hawai’i Orthopaedic Surgery Residency Program, training the next generation of Orthopaedic Surgeons on Orthopedic Foot and Ankle surgery.
 He is board certified by the American Board of Orthopedic Surgery with specialization in Orthopedic Foot and Ankle Surgical Reconstruction.
 He also has published research in peer-reviewed journals and has presented talks at the national level during his training.

 - American Academy of Orthopedic Surgeons